 If you’re a small business accepting electronic payments, you need a merchant account.

-Electronic payments make it easier to do business with you.
-But these days there are so many options, and finding the right merchant account provider can be a daunting task.
-You need to make sure you can accept your customers’ preferred method of payment.
-But, you must prioritize security, too.
+Because there are so many options, and finding the right merchant account provider can be a daunting task.

 Here we’ll cover everything you need to know about merchant account services, credit card processing, and how to find the best match for your small business.

 It’s estimated there are 1 billion credit cards in the U.S

 Figures from Statista show credit cards were the most popular payment method for U.S consumers.

 And the value of credit card payments swelled to $3.6 trillion in 2017, according to the Federal Reserve Payments Study.